punkeca/Quick_Scripts/README.md

 ECOM11A - DISCREET MATH LAB (2022)

-- Record Database: A record database implemented in Haskell, all with IO functions.
-Include new discs, erase, research and display them by age.
+- Record Database: A record database implemented in Haskell, using all the power of a functional programming language.
+Include and erase discs, research with varying methods or display your database organized by age.